-Amazing sourdough bread with a distinct color and taste of pumpkin.
-Crunchy crust and pumpkin seeds enrich this autumn homemade bread.
+Today’s recipe is this amazing sourdough bread with a distinct color and taste of pumpkin pulp and pumpkin seeds.
+Crunchy crust and pumpkin seeds enrich this homemade sourdough bread.

 - 100 g wholemeal flour

 - 1 tsp honey

 - 340 g pumpkin puree

 - 250 ml water

 - 0.5 tsp dried rosemary

 - Mix 2 flours then add pumpkin puree and 250 ml of water.
 Mix and set aside for 1 hour to let the flour absorb all the moisture (autolysis).
 Meanwhile, take 150 g of your liquid sourdough starter (my was 80% hydration) and leave it out of the fridge to bring it back to room temperature.

 - Add liquid starter and honey to the flour mix and work the dough for about 8 minutes by hand or in stand mixer fitted with a dough hook.
 Then add salt and knead again until incorporated.
 Combine pumpkin seeds, rosemary and turmeric (for a more lively color and a taste that goes well with the pumpkin) and knead until they are well incorporated (about 2 minutes).